 Insider Buys Salarius Pharmaceuticals Stock

-Salarius Pharmaceuticals Inc (NASDAQ:SLRX) was trading 0.1% higher from the previous closing price.
-A Form 4 filing filed with the SEC on Monday, August 17 showed that Exec VP Finance CFO Rosenblum Mark J bought 5,000 shares at an average price of $1.00.
-The transaction moved the executive's stake in Salarius Pharmaceuticals Inc. to 12,000 shares.
+Shares of Salarius Pharmaceuticals Inc (NASDAQ:SLRX) moved higher by 0.5% from the previous closing price.
+A Form 4 filing filed with the SEC on Thursday, August 20 showed that Arthur David J. bought 1,000 shares at an average price of $1.01.
+The transaction moved the executive's stake in Salarius Pharmaceuticals Inc. to 2,000 shares.

 The Importance of Insider Transactions